-With two years as a player and nearly 30 years as a coach for the Screaming Eagles, women's varsity basketball coach, Rick Stein '92 has had the opportunity to see not only the growth of USI's campus, but also the growth of hundreds of students he’s had the opportunity to shape.
+During his two years as a player and nearly 30 years as a coach for the Screaming Eagles, Rick Stein '92, USI Women's Basketball head coach, has had the opportunity to see not only the growth of USI's campus, but also the growth of hundreds of students he’s shaped.

-As a student, Stein was a starter on the first USI team to defeat a Division I opponent in 1990, and a student assistant for the Women's Basketball team in 1991, all while earning a degree in business administration.
+As a student, Stein was a starter on the first USI team to defeat a Division I opponent in 1990 and a student assistant for the women's basketball team in 1991, while earning a degree in business administration.
 He was named head assistant coach in 1994 and head coach in 1999.
 Since then, he has focused less on awards (he's a three-time GLVC Coach of the Year) and more on enriching the lives of his players.

 My goal is to get the most out of our USI student athletes, not just on the court, but also in the classroom and in the community.